NVSL/CSE141pp-Root/README.md

 ./setup.sh
 ```

 To build everything from source.
-After that, `bin/cse142dev` from
-`CSE141pp-Root` should be all you need to get into docker and start working.
+It will take a little while.
+After that, invoking `CSE141pp-Root/bin/cse142dev` should be all you need to get into docker and start working.

 ## Setting up SSH